 In April 2014, MEO farmed into a 30% Participating Interest in PEP51153 onshore New Zealand in the Taranaki Basin.
 The permit contains the Puka oil discovery in the Mount Messenger sands.
-Puka-3 was drilled during the year.
-While a thicker section of Mount Messenger sands was intersected, they were predominantly water bearing with an interpreted oil-water-contact (OWC) intersected substantially shallower than expected near the top of the interval.
-The result has down-graded the Mount Messenger play.
-The Puka-1 and Puka-2 exploration wells were producing oil under a long term production test from this formation, but were temporarily shut-in in January 2015 due to unresolved mechanical problems with the Puka-1 well and the low current oil price environment.
+The Puka-1 and Puka-2 exploration wells were producing oil under a long term production test from this formation, but were temporarily shut-in in January 2015 due to unresolved mechanical problems with the Puka-1 well and the low oil price environment.

-The Shannon prospect has been identified on 3D seismic data at a deeper Tikorangi level, below the Puka oil field.
-Shannon is updip of where Douglas-1 penetrated the Tikorangi, encountering oil shows, and is analogous to the nearby Waihapa oil field.
-MEO considers Shannon to be an attractive prospect and is working with the Operator for it to be in a position to drill Shannon in Permit Year 8, commencing September 2015.
+PEP51153 also contains the Pukatea (formerly Shannon) prospect, identified on 3D seismic data at a deeper Tikorangi level below the Puka oil field.
+Pukatea is updip of where Douglas-1 penetrated the Tikorangi, encountering oil shows, and is analogous to the nearby producing Waihapa oil field.